paytunia/api-documentation/README.md

 ##### Refreshing the access token

-Since an access token is valid only 30 minutes, your application may need to fetch a new access token using your refresh token:
+Since an access token is only valid 30 minutes, your application may need to fetch a new access token using the refresh token:

 ```bash
 $ curl "https://bitcoin-central.net/api/oauth/token"            \